moonstar-x-edu/college-clubs-backend/README.md

 ### POST /api/club/:clubID/members

 Create a new member in a particular club in the clubs database.
 Requires an `application/json` body with the following properties.
+A student may only be in one particular club, meaning that if it's already in one it may not join another simultaneously.

 | Property    | Type                | Description                                               |
 |-------------|---------------------|-----------------------------------------------------------|